ablab/npdtools/README.md

   in the database description file. *The default location is `library.smiles` inside the database dir (provided with `--db-path` option)*.
 The SMILES are used only for filling `significant_` reports, if not present, `SMILES` column in the reports will be missing (everything else will be working properly).

+`--nps`
+  Use a more advanced [NPS](http://cab.spbu.ru/software/nps/) approach to scoring and evaluating the statistical significance of PSMs.
+  The method takes into account intensities of MS/MS peaks and occurrence of various additional ions (currently isotopic shift and neutral loss of water are supported).
+More accurate but slower than the default method.
+  **Currently available in Dereplicator and VarQuest only.**

 <a name="sec_run_db_dereplicator"></a>
 ### Dereplicator